thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 ### Step 1: Write the Bill of Material `BOM` file

-Combine Terraform modules and define some variables in the initial `BOM` file.
+Now we combine the existing `Terraform` modules and we define some of the variables in the `BOM` file which we going to specif.

-> Note: When we going to use variables, we must keep in mind that we must use the name of the variables defined in the Terraform modules and use `alias: ibm-vpc` to define the prefix.
+> Note: When we going to use variables, we must keep in mind that we need to use the name of the variables defined in the `Terraform modules` and should use `alias: ibm-vpc` to define as prefix in the `BOM` file.

 The `BOM` is divided in 3 main sections.